 Diamond royalties are collected by the Department of Mines, Industry Regulation and Safety under a State Agreement Act and Regulation specific to a mining operation based on the royalty value of the diamonds produced.
 No royalties are currently collected on diamonds under the Mining Act 1978, although a royalty rate is set under the Act.
+In 2020 the rate in the Act was amended to equal that in the relevant State Agreement Act and Regulation.

 DIAMONDS

 Relevant Legislation Royalty Rate (%)

-Mining Act 1978 7.5
+Mining Act 1070 F 0

-State Agreement Act or Regulation ^(a) 5.0
+Mining Act 1978 5.0 State Agreement Act or Regulation^(a) 5.0

-(a) The Diamond (Argyle Diamond Mines Joint Venture) Agreemen Regulations 2002. t Act 1981 and the Mining (Ellendale Diamond Royalties)